Research in the Surface & Hydrologic Processes theme focuses on the following subthemes:

 |Brad T Gooch|

-Currently, I am a PhD student working at the University of Texas Institute for Geophysics.
-I am researching the importance of groundwater and geothermal heat flow on the dynamics of the East Antarctic Ice Sheet via numerical modeling and geophysical observations.
-My expertise/interests include: Near-Surface Applied Geophysics Hydrogeology Heat Transfer Coupled to Subsurface Fluid Flow Cryospheric Science Reservoir Characterization and Modeling Inverse Theory
+I am a PhD student working at the University of Texas Institute for Geophysics.
+I am researching the importance of basin-scale groundwater flow, geothermal heat flow, and geomechanics on the dynamics of the East Antarctic Ice Sheet via numerical modeling and geophysical observations.
+My expertise/interests include: * Physical Hydrogeology * Near-Surface/Reservoir Geophysics * Cryospheric Science * Crustal Heat Flow * Basin Analysis * Geomechanics * Reservoir Characterization, Modeling, and Monitoring * Inverse Theory

 Research Interests: Fluvial Geomorphology, Sediment Transport, Flash Floods, Laboratory Experiments, Ephemeral Channels, Bed Surface Armoring Dissertation: Flash Floods and Unsteady Flows: Sediment Transport, Turbulence, and Bed Surface Armoring (working title) Committee: Joel Johnson, David Mohrig, Wonsuck Kim, Paola Passolaqua, Johnathan Laronne